 A temporary help agency is not allowed to stop its client(s) from providing a job reference for an assignment employee.

-Any written or verbal agency contract that includes such prohibited fees or restrictions is not valid regardless of whether the contract was entered into before or after November 6, 2009.
+Any written or oral agency contract that includes such prohibited fees or restrictions is not valid.

 The employee may also agree, in writing, to work on the holiday and in that case will: